DallanQ/castles_of_burgundy/QA.md

 [board-1-had-12-beige-spaces-but-does-scoring-max-a](https://boardgamegeek.com/thread/3212782/board-1-had-12-beige-spaces-but-does-scoring-max-a)

-> There are 12 hexes of beige on board 1.
+> Scoring the colors when you cover all of the beige.
+There are 12 hexes of beige on board 1.
 Would it max out at 36 + the round score plus any bonus tile?
 Or would I get the max 36 + 10 + round score plus bonus tile

 You get the following for covering all of a contiguous area, based on the size of the area (not how many spaces are on the board in total):
 * You would get 1 point + Round bonus for the size 1 area up and left of the central Castle